 Gränges' treasury function ensures that the Group’s financing is secured by managing the loans, lines of credit and liquidity and that the financial exposure is in line with the Group’s financial policy.

-Gränges' financing mainly consists of term loans and bonds issued under the Group’s MTN program.
-As at 31 December 2018, the interest-bearing debt amounted to SEK 2,632 (2,791) million.
-The outstanding amount of term loans corresponded to SEK 1,712 million, whereof SEK 200 million is due in 2019.
-Gränges issued two bonds of SEK 300 million each during the third quarter of 2018.
-Both with floating rate interest and tenors of 3 and 5 years respectively.
+Gränges' financing mainly consists of term loans, credit facility loans, commercial papers and bonds issued under the Group’s MTN program.
+As per 31 December 2022, the interest-bearing debt amounted to SEK 5,060 (4,109) million, whereof SEK 2,197 million is due in 2023.

-The main loan facilities are a multi-currency revolving credit facility of SEK 2,000 million which is due 29 March 2022 with an option to prolong for two years, a revolving credit facility of USD 50 million due 29 March 2022 and an USD 100 million Term Loan due 29 March 2024.
+The main loan facilities are a multi-currency revolving credit facility of SEK 3,500 million and a USD 100 million Term Loan which are due in December 2025.

-Gränges established an MTN Program (Medium Term Notes) with a framework amount of SEK 3 billion on August 30, 2018.
+Gränges has an MTN Program (Medium Term Notes) with a framework amount of SEK 3 billion.
 The prospectus has been approved by Finansinspektionen, the Swedish financial supervisory authority, and is also available at www.finansinspektionen.se.

 For further information, please contact: